ashantanu/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

      - If its not achieved you could try bigger dev. set...
   4. Performs well in real world.
      - If its not achieved you could try change dev. set, change cost function...
+Intuition for 4 - If doing well on the test set but not in real world, then either dev test set distribution isn't set correct, or cost function isn't measuring the right thing.

 ### Single number evaluation metric